webcomponents/wc-catalog/packages/wc-registry/architecture.md

 There are two schemas at work in this server: The GraphQL schema that defines the API and the implicit Firestore schema use to store data.
 They are closely related, but not identical.

 Firestore is a document database modeled around collections.
-Event document belongs to a collection, and collections either belong to documents or are root collections.
+Every document belongs to a collection, and collections either belong to documents or are root collections.
+See the [Firestore Data model documentation](https://cloud.google.com/firestore/docs/data-model).

 npm packages have data that is common to all versions and data specific to each version.
 We model this with a top-level packages collection which contains package documents.
 Packages then contain versions, and versions contain custom elements.

 Firestore documents are often reference with `/` separated paths.
 Paths have an alternating `{collection}/{document_id}` pattern.
 The structure for our schema looks like `/packages/{package_name}/versions/{version}/customElements/{id}`.

-Firestore enables search nested collections with a single query, so we can search across all custom element documents even though they're nested in packages and versions.
+Firestore enables searching nested collections with a single query, so we can search across all custom element documents even though they're nested in packages and versions.
 Because custom elements will likely be included in many versions of a package, we need to design the schema to indicate which are the current version for efficient queries.

+## Search

+TODO

 ## Data sources